 No veggie dish is mandatory; it’s really up to you what to put.
 The combinations are endless.
 Have fun and experiment.

-To keep our Bibimbap gout friendly and vegan we will Beyond Meat Burger patties instead of meat.
-When I bought the these we were going to make burgers.
-But after making the spinach bibimbap sounded good.
-They do have a ground “beef” product and tha should also work.
+To keep our Bibimbap gout friendly and vegan, we will use Beyond Meat Burger patties instead of meat.
+When I bought these, we were going to make burgers.
+But after making the spinach, bibimbap sounded good.
+They do have a ground “beef” product, and that should also work.